-Barcelona, Spain – Two projects from Poland and Slovakia are among the 40 works shortlisted for the EU Mies Award 2019, the European Union Prize for Contemporary Architecture.
+Barcelona, Spain – Two Polish and Slovak projects are among the 40 works shortlisted for the EU Mies Award 2019, the European Union Prize for Contemporary Architecture.
 It is the first time that Slovakia has a shortlisted work.

 Picked out of 383 nominees, which also included projects in Hungary and the Czech Republic, the rest of the shortlisted works are spread over 17 different European countries.
 The jury, chaired by Danish architect Dorte Mandrup, will announce the five finalists on February 13.
 The award ceremony will take place on May 7 at the Mies van der Rohe Pavilion in Barcelona, with the Prize Winner receiving 60.000€.